alexeygrigorev/ml-engineering-contsructor-workshop/README.md

 We need a separate folder for:

-- Notebooks for keeping experimental notebooks and one-off reports
+- `notebooks`: notebooks for keeping experimental notebooks and one-off reports
-- Source code for the training pipeline
+- `duration_prediction`: source code for the training pipeline (the name depends on your project)
-- Folder for tests
+- `tests`: folder for tests
-- Data (often use external data stores like s3/dvc - out of the scope)
+- `data`: folder for data, but in practice we often use external data stores like s3/dvc (out of the scope)
-- Models (often use model registries like mlflow - out of the scope)
+- `models`: folder for models, but in practice we often use model registries like mlflow (out of the scope)

 So we will create the following folders: